bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/groupby/series_agg.md

     * A list of functions, which will be applied to each selected column e.g. `["sum"`, `"count"]`
     * None along with key word arguments specifying the supported functions to apply.

     While providing a dictionary argument for *func* is supported, this use has been deprecated in Pandas and will raise an error in newer versions.
     [Refer to our documentation][df-lib-groupby] for aggregate functions that are currently supported in addition to most user defined functions.
-Any other combination of arguments either fallback to Pandas [`SeriesGroupBy.agg`](https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.SeriesGroupBy.agg.html#pandas.core.groupby.SeriesGroupBy.agg) or raise a descriptive error.
+    Any other combination of arguments will either fallback to Pandas [`SeriesGroupBy.agg`](https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.SeriesGroupBy.agg.html#pandas.core.groupby.SeriesGroupBy.agg) or raise a descriptive error.

 : __\*\*kwargs__ Key word arguments are used to create Named Aggregations and should be in the form `new_name="function"`.